 • Real names and photos where patients consent: anonymous reviews carry less weight in healthcare

-• Variety of scenarios: nervous patients, cosmetic treatment, children, emergency appointments, shows your range
+• Variety of scenarios: nervous patients, cosmetic treatment, children, emergency appointments, shows the practice’s range

 • Recency: a page full of reviews from two years ago quietly raises doubts about whether the practice is still that good

-5. Contact and Booking Page: How to Remove Every Reason a Dental Patient Might Not Book
+5. Contact and Booking Page: How to Remove Every Reason a Patient Might Not Book

 What should a dental clinic contact and booking page include?

-This is the most important page on your website.
-Every other page exists to get patients here, and the easier you make it to book, the more appointments you fill.
+This is the most important page on the site.
+Every other page exists to get patients here, and the easier it is to book, the more appointments the practice fills.

 For a dental practice, online booking is increasingly expected.
-Patients search in the evening, outside your opening hours, and won’t always call back in the morning.
-If you can offer it, an online booking system will convert significantly better than a contact form alone.
+Patients search in the evening, outside opening hours, and won’t always call back in the morning.
+If it’s an option, an online booking system will convert significantly better than a contact form alone.

 • Online booking system if possible, this is the gold standard